dojo/dojo.io/site/source/tutorials/005_form_widgets/index.md

 Dojo 2 widgets are provided in the [@dojo/widgets](https://github.com/dojo/widgets) GitHub repository.
 Common built-in widgets exist, such as buttons, accordions, form inputs, etc. You can view these widgets in the [Widget Showcase](https://dojo.github.io/examples/widget-showcase/).

-If you would like, you can download the completed [demo application](../assets/005_form_widgets-finished.zip) from this tutorial.
+If you would like, you can open the completed demo application on [codesandbox.io](https://codesandbox.io/s/github/dojo/dojo.io/tree/master/site/source/tutorials/005_form_widgets/demo/finished/biz-e-corp) or alternatively [download](../assets/005_form_widgets-finished.zip) the project.

 In [Deploying to production](../006_deploying_to_production/), we will wrap up this series by learning how to take a completed Dojo 2 application and prepare it for deployment to production.